vmware-tanzu/velero/v1.0.0-beta.1/api-types/backup.md

 ## Use

-The `Backup` API type is used as a request for the Velero Server to perform a backup.
+The `Backup` API type is used as a request for the Velero server to perform a backup.
 Once created, the Velero Server immediately starts the backup process.

 ## API GroupVersion